+C. The faculty member will fill out and submit a Faculty Accomplishment Report (see Appendix B), which will be considered in the evaluation process.

+D. There will be a three person panel composed of the Department Chair (Evaluator) plus to two faculty peers (Observers) chosen by the evaluatee.

+E. Each of the panel members will prepare a written report to be reviewed by the faculty member in a meeting with the panel members.
+In their written reports, panel members shall take note of, as appropriate, their own personal teaching preferences, as well as the individual characteristics of students in the class or lesson being evaluated.

+F. The faculty member may provide a written response to these evaluations.

+G. For purposes of sharing their observations and perspectives with the evaluatee and the Department Chair, each observer will assign a grade of Excellent (5), Very Good (4), Good (3), Needs Improvement (2), or Unsatisfactory (1) as below (see Appendix B Faculty Evaluation Form).
+The Weighted Score is calculated as shown.

+Chair Observer 1 Observer 2 Averages Weighting Observation score 1-5 score 1-5 score 1-5 average 1-5 40% Student Aggregate NA NA NA average 1-5 20% Professional score score score average 20%

+Activity 1-5 1-5 1-5 1-5 Recruitment score 1-5 NA NA score 1-5 10% for private 0% for classroom Institutional Service score 1-5 NA NA score 1-5 10% for private 20% for classroom Total Weighted Score 1-5

-- D. Following the observation, the panel members will meet with the evaluatee to share comments and feedback on their observations. - E. Each of the panel members will prepare a written report to be reviewed by the faculty member.
-In their written reports, panel members shall take note of, as appropriate, their own personal teaching preferences, as well as the individual characteristics of students in the class or lesson being evaluated. - F. The faculty member may provide a written rebuttal to these evaluations, at which point the panel members may amend their reports. - G. For purposes of sharing their observations and perspectives with the evaluatee and the Department Chair, each observer will assign a grade of Excellent (5), Very Good (4), Good (3), Needs Improvement (2), or Unsatisfactory (1).
-Reports as amended will be submitted by the panel members to the Department Chair. - H. The Department Chair shall then prepare the final evaluation document and final score based on his/her judgement of all of the information gathered in this process.
-The final evaluation document will be placed in the faculty members's personnel file and a copy will be mailed to the evaluatee. - I. A first-time evaluation of each three year cycle may be used solely as a means of improving and bettering teaching methodology, and cannot be used to effect the faculty member's contracted service being evaluated. - J. If the final score of the final evaluation document is 2.0 or less, the faculty member will have the opportunity to address the concerns of the Department Chair's final report accordingly and receive a First Interim Teaching Observation and Evaluation during the next academic year.
-If the final score of the First Interim Teaching Observation and Evaluation final document is 2.0 or less, the faculty member will have the opportunity to address the concerns of the Department Chair's final report accordingly and receive a Second Interim Teaching Observation and Evaluation during the next academic year.
-If a faculty member receives an average score of 2.0 or less on the regularly scheduled Teaching Observation and Evaluation and two subsequent Interim Teaching Observation and Evaluations then the faculty member may be removed from teaching the particular activity evaluated due to a prolonged inability to perform teaching duties in accordance with recognized professional standards.
-Support, as agreed to by the Instructor for addressing the Department Chair's concerns as expressed in his/her final evaluation document and final score, will be provided by the School in its mission to provide the highest quality of instruction for its students.
+Reports will be submitted by the panel members to the Department Chair.

+H. The Department Chair shall then prepare the final evaluation document and final score based on his/her judgement of all of the information gathered in this process.
+The final evaluation document will be placed in the faculty member's' personnel file and a copy will be mailed to the evaluatee.

+I. If the score of the final evaluation document is 2.0 or less, the faculty member will have the opportunity to address the concerns of the Department Chair's final report accordingly and receive a Interim Teaching Observation and Evaluation during the next academic year.
+If a faculty member receives an final evaluation score of 2.0 or less on the regularly scheduled Teaching Observation and Evaluation and the subsequent Interim Teaching Observation and Evaluation for a type of activity, then the faculty member may be removed from teaching that particular activity.

+J. Support, as agreed to by the Instructor for addressing the Department Chair's concerns as expressed in his/her final evaluation document and final score, will be provided by the School in its mission to provide the highest quality of instruction for its students.
 This support may include but is not limited to seminars, conferences, peer consultation, observation, and relevant teacher training coursework.